atlas-doc/doc/atlas-api-documentation/quick-start.md

 Please add them to the header of each post request.

-We've put together a Postman Collection that contains all of the requests you'll need to follow along with this guide; please download it [here](../.gitbook/assets/TheAtlas UAT Test Shopping & Ticketing Services Only Postman Collection.zip)
+We've put together a Postman Collection that contains all of the requests you'll need to follow along with this guide; please download it [here](../.gitbook/assets/TheAtlas UAT Test Shopping & Ticketing Services Only Postman Collection.zip).

 ## Issue a Ticket